FluffyDiscord/doctrine-messenger/README.md

 Provides Doctrine integration for Symfony Messenger using `igbinary` as serializer.

-Make sure you set the serializer as default, eg `config/packages/messenger.php`
+Make sure you set the serializer as default, eg in `config/packages/messenger.php`
 ```php
 <?php